The soft, yet sweet and savory flavor of sage.

 How to Choose and Store

-Whenever possible, choose fresh sage over the dried form of the herb since it is superior in flavor.
+Whenever possible, choose fresh sage over the dried form since its superior in flavor.

 The leaves of fresh sage should look fresh and be a vibrant green-gray in color.